 If you want to take home a bit of their “Mexican taste”, they sell 4 salsas/dips that will spice up your day!
 You might find them “sold out”, but that’s probably a good sign, right?
 They are:

 - Roja: A charred salsa famous at the restaurant for its fresh, yet smoky taste featuring fire roasted tomatoes, garlic and onions;

 - Roja Hot: A spicy (but not too hot) version of their original salsa roja;

 - Verde: This refreshing salsa is zesty and features tomatillos, fire roasted onions, serrano peppers and cilantro;

 - Black Bean Dip: This smoky dip is one of Food & Wine Magazine’s favorite snacks!
 Smoky, yet sweet, this dip features black beans, fire roasted tomatoes, serrano peppers and cilantro.

-They recently opened a second place in Williamsburg, Brooklyn, named “Café de la Esquina”.
+They opened a second place in Williamsburg, Brooklyn, named “Café de la Esquina”.
 But, they didn’t stop there.
 They have a total of 4 locations for everyone’s delight!

 What the NEW YORK TIMES says: “Speakeasy-channeling pantomine of illicit, exclusive pleasure.”